 Set out below are some of the particularly current or controversial issues previously discussed, and actions being undertaken by the Town Council.

->in partnership with Flintshire County Council, actively engaged in the Buckley Town Partnership to involve the wider community and public agencies in delivering services on a more coordinated approach such as the new swimming baths, skateboard park and the new Masterplan for the town centre;
+>in partnership with Flintshire County Council, actively engaged in involving the wider community and public agencies in delivering services on a more coordinated approach such as the new swimming baths, skateboard park and the Masterplan for the town centre;

 >provides and maintains public conveniences;

 >introduced and extended CCTV coverage and radio links to the police;

 >provided new large-face place name boards for the Town and associated communities celebrating the links to the Towns industrial past;

 >campaigning at length about residents concerns for the establishment of a proposed new doctors surgery and improvements to the existing health centre;